NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Mighty Bear.md

 **Prerequisites** Great Bear
 * * *
 The power of the bear within you can expand your physical presence even further.
-The [[Enlarge|Enlarge]] spell you cast with your Great Bear feat is heightened to 4th level.
+The [[Spells/Enlarge|Enlarge]] spell you cast with your Great Bear feat is heightened to 4th level.

 *Source: Pathfinder Treasure Vault*
 *OGL*